metacpan/metacpan-cpan-extracted/distros/A/App-Greple-stripe/README.md

     <img width="750" src="https://raw.githubusercontent.com/kaz-utashiro/greple-stiripe/refs/heads/main/images/random.png">
     </p>
 </div>

+When multiple patterns are specified as in the above example, only lines matching all patterns will be output.
+So the `--need=1` option is required to relax this condition.

 If you want to use different color series for three or more patterns, specify `step` count when calling the module.
 The number of series